natikgadzhi/respawn-io/_posts/training-coaching-mentorship.md

 > **You need to lift others to grow as an engineering leader.** If you find yourself jumping into code often, because "_no one has the gut check to jump into the right area and fix things quickly_", and you want to be the safety net for your team — you're effectively spending time on a one-off problem, instead of coaching your team on how to deal with problems like that in general.

 If you don't coach people on your team well, you will not see a whole lot of progress.
 Sure, your team will ship projects, but they won't gain velocity and experience at the pace that they could.
-And you're going to be stuck, as well.
+And you're going to be stuck.
 It just makes you a bad manager.

 My regular self-assessment questions:
-- Does everyone on my team have a clear growth path and a plan for this year written down?
+- Does everyone on my team have a clear, written growth path and a plan for this year?
 - What are the specific things that I'm doing to help them progress in their plan this month?
 - If I want to scale things up, what are the patterns or commonalities that I see in the plans for members of my team?
 - What am I doing to put systems in place that would support people with similar milestones, instead of coaching "from scratch" every time?